 Hebrews 7:22 says Jesus has become a surety of a better covenant.
 According to Hebrews 8:6, Jesus is the Mediator of a better covenant, which was established on better promises.
 Be born again and walk in the consciousness of the new birth and the covenant implications on the part of God, His covenant obligations to you.
 You are not facing Goliath alone; your covenant partner (God) is there with you.
 Hallelujah!

 5. Don’t succumb to mockery, rebuke, or discouragement.
 Mockery, rebuke or discouragement can come from friends, superiors, family members, etc. Be God-confident.

 Goliath despised Saul’s men calling them Saul’s servants, but David knew better.
 He knew that they were the armies of the living God (1 Samuel 17:26b, 36b).
 Do you know who you are?
 Don’t let any Goliath lie to you about yourself.
 David knew that because Goliath spoke against the armies of the living God, there must be consequences – Goliath’s end would be like that of the lion and bear that God helped him to kill.

 Eliab, David’s eldest brother, mocked him and rebuked him.
-He called all the sheep David was taking care of, jeopardizing his life against the lion and the bear, “those few sheep” (verse 28).
+He called all the sheep David was taking care of, jeopardizing his life against the lion and the bear, “those few sheep” (1 Samuel 17:28).
 He described him as “proud and wicked at heart” (verse 28b NCV).
 But David was not moved by that; he simply said, “What have I done now.
 Is there not a cause?” and turned from him to another person to ask again what shall be done to the person who killed Goliath.
 Eliab’s words were harsh and were capable of discouraging any unfocused person, but David knew within him that he had a date with destiny.

-Saul also tried to discourage him, describing him as a youth compared to Goliath, who was a man of war from his youth; but David was not discouraged (verse 33).
-Goliath did the same thing.
-He disdained him and cursed him in the name of his god (verses 42-44).
+Saul also tried to discourage him, describing him as a youth compared to Goliath, who was a man of war from his youth (1 Samuel 17:33).
+But David was not discouraged.
+Goliath disdained him and cursed him in the name of his god (verses 42-44).
 However, David had faith in God and nobody could discourage him.